microsoft/FluidFramework/server/routerlicious/README.md

 ### Standalone

 You can also just run the service directly with Docker.
-To do so you first need to authenticate to our private container registry by following the steps at https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#individual-login-with-azure-ad
+You'll need to connect to our container registry to start.

-Once you've installed the Azure CLI and authenticated you can auth against our container registry with
-* `az acr login --name prague`

 Docker Compose is used to run the service locally.
 To start up an instance of the service simply run the following two commands.